What is Clinical Data Management (CDM)?

-Clinical data management (CDM) plays an essential role in the data collection phase of clinical research.
-The process of collecting and managing research data is done in accordance with regulatory standards to obtain quality information that is complete and error-free; the goal is to gather as much of such data for analysis as possible.
+Clinical data management (CDM) is the process of collecting and managing research data in accordance with regulatory standards to obtain quality information that is complete and error-free.
+The goal is to gather as much of such data for analysis as possible that adheres to federal, state, and local regulations.

 The field of clinical data management (CDM) has come about due to demands from both the pharmaceutical industry and the regulatory authorities.
 As the drive to “fast-track” the development of pharmaceutical products continues to accelerate, regulatory entities have responded by requiring quality-assurance standards to be met in collecting the data used in the drug evaluation process.